wp-plugins/woocommerce-checkout-manager/readme.txt

 4. Add or Remove the required attribute from each new field created.

-5. The new fields that you created their data are added to the receipt under "Additional information."
+5. The new fields that you created their data are added to the Order Summary & Receipt under "Additional information."

 = Removing fields =
 Removing fields became easier now, all you have to do is tick which box or which boxes that you do not want to show on the checkout page and it will be removed.